With time, we observe a rapid change in the stock market. In some phases, a rise in the tech stocks leaves all other stocks behind.

 Moreover, FDIC covers checking and saving accounts.
 It also covers money market deposit accounts.
 It does not include any mutual funds, including bonds, stock, securities, or certificates.

 Recently, the Robinhood spokesperson declared that all Robinhood accounts are only SIPC insured.
 Are you aware of the term SIPC?
-Here it becomes necessary to elaborate the difference between FDIC and SIPC.
+Here it becomes necessary to elaborate on the difference between FDIC and SIPC.

 FDIC is a co-operation which protects checking and saving accounts.
 On the other hand, nonprofit Securities Investor Protection Corporation (SIPC) insures the brokerage firms.
 It protects investors from any unauthorized access or theft attack on their account.